Hiroreco/enreco-archive/recap-data/chapter2/day6/nodes/nerissa-c2d6.md

 **The Quest for Truth**

-After completing her daily quests, Nerissa looked into her inventory and found a [special letter](https://youtu.be/-BFf3e6YJwY?t=996) from the Princess — a special quest?
+After completing her daily quests, Nerissa looked into her inventory and found a [special letter](https://youtu.be/-BFf3e6YJwY?t=996) from the Princess—a special quest?
 She pondered, she could show it to others now, or would it perhaps be better to wait for the right time?
 Setting that bit of mystery aside, she decided to pursue a different form of mystery by exploring more of the castle.
 The books she amassed in the previous days were quite intriguing...
 Journals of The Rider?
 The Explorer?
 The Researcher?
 Books of Prophecy???
 There was certainly more to this world outside of collecting Fia’s memories and contributing to the Kingdom's economy.
 She had yet to connect all the dots, for a few more pieces to the puzzle sat waiting to be discovered.

 In her search for clues, she found more fascinating stories as she talked with the [villagers](https://youtu.be/-BFf3e6YJwY?t=1859).
 She learned of their hopes and dreams, their sorrows and their regrets as they stood waiting for their impending doom.